outpaddling/Coding-Standards/README.md

 ```

 4. Comments should never state WHAT a piece of code is doing.
 This only
-insults the reader's intelligence and doesn't help.
-Explain WHY the code is
+insults the reader's intelligence and doesn't aid understanding.
+Explain
-doing what it does, i.e. how it serves the purpose and why you chose to do
+WHY the code is doing what it is doing, i.e. how it serves the purpose and
-it this way.
+why you chose to do it this way.

 ```
-    buff_size *= 2;     // Double buff_size (incredibly useless)
+    buff_size *= 2;     // Double buff_size (insults the reader's intelligence)
     buff_size *= 2;     // Double to avoid too many realloc()s (helpful)
 ```